Grading scale mechanism:

 - Flash ActionScript #2#

 A very addictive plane-shooting game when I wrote back when I was 14.
 (Project home page)

 - Regular expressions #5#

 The only item on this page that I dare claiming solid knowledge on.
 Still learned and practiced in the SmokeDetector project linked above.

 I was about to give myself a score of 5 on this when I realized that Ciro Santilli claimed the same score, but backed with a huge tutorial he wrote on his own.

-Then I reevaluated myself and gave a score of only 3 - I can’t even write a fifth of Ciro’s tutorial.
+Then I reevaluated myself and calibrated the score to 4 - I can’t even write the smallest portion of Ciro’s tutorial.

 Daily working environment (WSL) with enough supporting knowledge.
 Ironically, I don’t have a preferred desktop environment because I mostly work in CLI.
 I have a few Ubuntu and Debian servers that I maintain personally, including a Raspberry Pi.

 Long since I was 12 I began to learn various configurations and tweaks (primarily the Registry) of Windows XP and Windows 7, which helped build my solid knowledge on Windows setup, maintenance and recovery.

 Still using a Windows laptop (by MSI) for day-to-day working, yet heavily relies on WSL.